patsytau/anki_german_a1_vocab/README.md

 The audio was created automatically by google cloud using the (AwesomeTTS \(Google Cloud Text-to-Speech\)\[unofficial\])[https://ankiweb.net/shared/info/814349176], which saved me a tremendous amount of work, and saved everyone else from having to listen to my voice :)

+Finally, I used the (Add note id)[https://ankiweb.net/shared/info/1672832404] plugin to add ids to the notes in case I need to make future corrections.

 ## Card format